-Discovery Diving’s regular in-season weekend scuba diving charters are as popular as ever with veteran and new divers, as do half-day one-dive trips, weekday diving packages and specialty trips along the Crystal Coast.
-Depending on the conditions, possible dive sites (with shipwrecks, ledges and more) include: the U-352 U-boat; the Caribe Sea, “The Tugs” (two intentionally sunk wrecks that are part of ongoing artificial wreck additions for the area), the Spar, the Aeolus, the Papoose and the Naeco.
-As a full-service shop it’s also active with a shark identification program with the nearby North Carolina Aquarium, as well as coral reef restoration.
+Discovery Diving’s regular in-season weekend scuba diving charters are as popular as ever with veteran and new divers, as are half-day one-dive trips, weekday diving packages and specialty trips along the Crystal Coast.
+Depending on the conditions, possible dive sites (with shipwrecks, ledges and more) include the U-352 U-boat, the Caribsea, the Spar, the Aeolus, the Papoose and the Naeco.
+As a full-service shop, it’s also active with a shark identification program with the nearby North Carolina Aquarium, as well as coral reef restoration.

 4 Olympus Dive Center

 Another long-time and equally beloved Crystal Coast dive operator, Olympus Dive Center also runs a wide range of charter trips out to the area’s numerous wrecks.
 Olympus is a full-service center, providing a wide range of dive boats, charters, instruction, gear rental and sales, air fills and more – including great advice on diving the Graveyard of the Atlantic, thanks to thousands of dives by their experienced crew.

 5 Aquatic Safaris

 5 Aquatic SafarisWilmingtonSee on map